anishst/Learn/Testing/API Testing/API_Testing_notes.md

 SoapUI supports both REST and SOAP services.

+- to generate documenation: right click on webservice and use 'Generate Documentation'

 ## Postman
 Postman can be installed as a browser extension or a desktop application on Mac, Linux, and Windows